microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-01.md

   1. Configure APIM and Function app to use Application Insights resource
   1. Configure APIM Developer Portal

-- If you choose Scenario 2: Deploy an identity-secured AIS environment, you should be able to create a set of Bicep templates that:
+- Scenario 2: Deploy an identity-secured AIS environment, you should be able to create a set of Bicep templates that:
   1. Creates a resource group in your region of choice
   1. Deploy an API Management service in Developer tier
   1. Deploy a Function App in the Consumption Plan - Y1 SKU